Skip to main content

 Non-degree postgraduate programmes

-Non-degree postgraduate programmes may be taken by applicants who have at least a Bachelor’s degree (licencjat or inżynier) (a first-cycle degree).
+To enrol on a non-degree postgraduate programmes, applicants are required to have at least a Bachelor’s degree (licencjat or inżynier) (a first-cycle degree).

 Curriculum, level of specialisation and learning outcomes